 Yet another approach is to go to a mountain bike demo day and make a mental note of the saddle(s) you really like.

 Finally, check your local bike shop.
 Some shops offer try-before-you-buy demo programs.
 Typically they charge for the privilege but allow you to deduct the payment from the price of a new saddle.
 Just be prepared to suffer through a couple of misses before you find a hit that you like.
 That’s just how life works in the mountain bike saddle world.

 Understanding Saddle Design

 Basically there are two approaches to saddle design: flared or dropped wings.
-Flared spreads out the surface area to provide additional sit platform, while dropped minimizes it in favor of a narrower profile.
+Flared spreads out the surface area to provide an additional sit platform, while dropped minimizes it in favor of a narrower profile.
 Which one is better for you depends on how each feels when you sit on it.

 You also need to figure out how much cushion you prefer.
 Whether too soft or too hard, the feedback to watch for is numbness in the nether region.
 The right saddle enables long rides (at least an hour) without pain or numbness.

 You’ll need to decide whether you want a saddle with a center cutout, which is a channel dividing the saddle lengthwise.
 The idea is to relieve pressure on the perineum, otherwise known as the “taint.”
 Because it ain’t… well, you know.
 Some people are sensitive there, others not so much.
 Again, you’ll know pretty quick if the saddle isn’t working.